ReScience/template/README.md

 $ make
 ```

 This will produce an `article.pdf` using xelatex and provided font.
+Note that you must have Python 3 and [PyYAML](https://pyyaml.org/) installed on your computer, in addition to `make`.

 After acceptance, you'll need to complete [metadata.yaml](./metadata.yaml) with information provided by the editor and type again: